mattearly/D34DL1N3/readme.md

 ## ToDO
 1. Which graphic libraries to use?
-SFML or Qt
+SFML or Qt or
 2. Build a flowchart structure.
+	* Task Breakdown Feature (idea credited to @ebitikofer)
+		* creates subtasks with default name section/chapter/whatever
+		* user determines subtask size
+			* even divides or custom
+		* resplit based on what is left at any point
+		* great for big tasks way in the future

 3. Concept